waydelyle/openfund/README.md

 We are a small team of developers working in our spare time to get this project off the ground.
 We are currently employed as developers at a development company based in Cape Town, South Africa.

-# Release date 25th August 2016
+# Release date 25th October 2016

 We are planning on having a working implementation ready for the public on the 25th of August 2016.
 This release should include all the basic functionality needed to run a crowdfunding website.